Overview

 Source: ODYSSEE

-French energy efficiency policies in the transport sector, the largest in terms of final energy consumption, are geared towards the compete decarbonization of the sector by 2050.
+Energy efficiency policies in the transport sector, are geared towards the compete decarbonization of the sector by 2050.
 They are mainly based on two points: i) Support for low emission modes of transport (modal shift); ii) Increase the penetration of efficient modes of transportation.
 Financial and fiscal incentives are used to encourage modal shift towards less energy-intensive means of transportation.
 Key measures include the ecological bonus-malus scheme (Bonus écologique) for new cars that is regularly revised, but also sustainable mobility allowances provided by companies to their employees to encourage modal shift.
-The ECS scheme is also applicable to activities in the transport sector such as carpooling or the procurement of less energy-intensive vehicles to replace a fleet.
 Energy efficiency measures are also driven by European directives setting mandatory standards for emissions from new vehicles, with the latest directive 2019/631/EC setting emissions targets for 2025 and 2030.

 Source: MURE